Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Results

 Similarly, for the move and push problem, we have an open box, a wooden rod, and a red block on its top.
 The goal is to place the red block inside the box as fast as possible.
 The candidate symbolic plan is

 We initialize the symbolic location $rod_{loc}$ as an annular region around the rod.
-The \textit{push} action is defined by an end effector pose in which the gripper will open.
-This pose, $rod_{pose}$, is initially sampled inside a cuboid centered around the rod.
-The parameter regions can be seen in \Cref{fig:real_experiments}
+The \textit{push} action is parameterized by a target end-effector pose $rod_{p} \in SE(3)$.
+Its controller reaches the target and opens the gripper.
+The symbolic preconditions require the robot to be located at $rod_{loc}$ and the block to be on the rod.
+This pose, $rod_{p}$, is initially sampled inside a cuboid centered around the rod, as seen in \Cref{fig:real_experiments}

 \paragraph{Algorithm setting} We run the CE \Cref{alg:ce}, by initially sampling values uniformly within the bounds of the parameters.
 For subsequent iterations, we model the distribution of the parameters as an independent normal distribution.
 The resulting $\mu$ and $\sigma$ of the elite parameter samples are used for the next iteration.
 We initially sample $n_{envs} = 3000$ and decrease linearly to $300$ in iteration 10, constant afterwards. $N_e = 50$ elite samples are used.
 We repeat each experiment for 10 different random seeds.